What Is Spinal Decompression Therapy

-decompression is a type of motorised traction to help patients to relief neck pain and low back pain.
+Spinal Decompression Therapy is a nonsurgical spinal decompression type of motorised traction to help patients to relief neck pain and low back pain.

 How does it works?